kubernetes-sigs/gateway-api/site-src/index.md

 load balancers and VIPs by permitting independent Route resources to attach to the same Gateway.
 This allows teams (even across Namespaces) to share infrastructure safely without direct coordination.
-- **Typed Routes and typed backends** - The Gateway API supports typed Route resources and also different types of backends.
+- **Typed Routes and typed backends** - Gateway API supports typed Route resources and also different types of backends.
 This allows the API to be flexible in supporting various protocols (like HTTP and gRPC) and various backend targets (like Kubernetes Services, storage buckets, or functions).
-- Experimental **Service mesh support** with the [GAMMA initiative][gamma] - The Gateway API supports associating routing resources with Service resources, to configure service meshes as well as ingress controllers.
+- Experimental **Service mesh support** with the [GAMMA initiative][gamma] - Gateway API supports associating routing resources with Service resources, to configure service meshes as well as ingress controllers.

 ## Why does a role-oriented API matter?